 On the east side of the house, the ferns and lilies are coming on strong.
 I have every intention of killing them off, but may wait until I have my annual plant giveaway to finalize the demolition.
 The things I planted last fall are mostly coming back, I have purchased some clematis and passion flower for the arbors.
 Need to have the courage to "just say no."

 The magnolia is beginning to bloom.
 Many buds seem to be frost damaged.
 May be a sparse year.
-But the spring 08 017 front yard is looking very nice.
-As I walked around admiring things a ruby throated hummingbird just hummingbirdsort of appeared at one of the pulmanaria plants under the birch trees.
+But the front yard is looking very nice.
+As I walked around admiring things a ruby throated hummingbird just sort of appeared at one of the pulmanaria plants under the birch trees.
 As I stood there, it sipped nectar from pretty much every flower on the plant, and I was able to take many shots.
 Then it flew up and landed in one of the birch trees, where I was able to get a shot of it in a still mode.
 None turned out spectacular, but it was nice to have a try.

-spring 08 029 The trilium near the sump pump outflow (my one and only) is blooming, and near it are a few of the many jack-in-the-pulpits that are coming into their own.
+The trilium near the sump pump outflow (my one and only) is blooming, and near it are a few of the many jack-in-the-pulpits that are coming into their own.
 I found the small remains of the marsh marigold I planted years ago barely showing along the creek.
 I doubt if it will bloom this year, but there is still hope.

 I have some favorite shots of the yard, that I take over and over as the light and the plants change.
 The Willow is the subject of many of them.
 Just something you gotta love about that tree.